i49/hibiscus/README.md

   }
   ```

-## How to validate JSON document with your validator
+## How to validate JSON documents with your validator

 1. Create an instance of your validator.